A Fever You Can't Sweat Out: Songs

-Singles
+The album then leads into "Intermission", which begins as a techno loop and then transitions into a piano solo.
+It is then followed by "But It's Better If You Do", which is about being in a strip club, but not actually liking being in there.
+After that song, it is then followed by the tenth track on the album, "I Write Sins Not Tragedies".
+"I Constantly Thank God for Esteban" was a reference to an infomercial for Esteban Guitars the group found humorous.
+"There's a Good Reason These Tables Are Numbered Honey, You Just Haven't Thought of It Yet" is the second to last track.
+The album closes with "Build God, Then We'll Talk", with the track interpolating lyrics from the song "My Favorite Things" from The Sound of Music, written by Oscar Hammerstein II.

+Release

-The lead single from the album (and the debut single from the band in general), "The Only Difference Between Martyrdom and Suicide Is Press Coverage", was released on the 27th of September, 2005, the same day as the album.
-The single was a decent success for the band at the time, peaking at number 77 on the US Billboard Hot 100 and number 5 on the Alternative Airplay charts, alongside certifying platinum by the Recording Industry Association of America (RIAA).
-The second single from the album, "I Write Sins Not Tragedies", was released on the 16th of January, 2006, and fared much more successful, peaking at number 7 on the Billboard Hot 100 and making it onto the charts of 9 other countries, including its highest position at number 2 on the US Pop Airplay charts, alongside certifying 8× platinum by the RIAA, 4× platinum by Music Canada (MC), and 2× platinum by the British Phonographic Industry (BPI) and Recorded Music NZ (RMNZ).
+A Fever You Can't Sweat Out was released on September 27, 2005, through Decaydance and Fueled by Ramen.
+"The Only Difference Between Martyrdom and Suicide Is Press Coverage", was a success for the band at the time despite not being released as a single, peaking at number 77 on the US Billboard Hot 100 and number 5 on the Alternative Airplay charts.
+Additionally, it was certified platinum by the Recording Industry Association of America (RIAA).
+The lead single from the album, "I Write Sins Not Tragedies", was released on January 16, 2006, and fared much more successful, peaking at number 7 on the Billboard Hot 100 and making it onto the charts of 9 other countries, including its highest position at number 2 on the US Pop Airplay charts, additionally being certified diamond by the RIAA, 4× platinum by Music Canada (MC), and 2× platinum by the British Phonographic Industry (BPI) and Recorded Music NZ (RMNZ).

-The third single, "But It's Better If You Do" was released on the 1st of May, 2006, and was less successful than "I Write Sins Not Tragedies", although it did make the charts in five countries, peaking at its highest position, number 4, on the US Bubbling Under Hot 100 charts and certifying platinum by the RIAA.
-The fourth single, "Lying Is the Most Fun a Girl Can Have Without Taking Her Clothes Off" was released on the 7th of August, 2006, and achieved similar success to "But It's Better If You Do", making the charts in four countries (its highest position being number 4 on the Bubbling Under Hot 100 charts, the same position as "But It's Better If You Do") and was certified platinum by the RIAA and silver by the BPI.
-The fifth and final single, "Build God, Then We'll Talk" was released on the 26th of March, 2007.
-Although the song did not chart, the song was certified gold by the RIAA and the RMNZ.
-Three other songs from the album, "Camisado", "Time to Dance", and "There's a Good Reason These Tables Are Numbered Honey, You Just Haven't Thought of It Yet" were also certified gold by the RIAA, despite not being released as singles.
+The second single, "But It's Better If You Do" was released on May 1, 2006, and was less successful than "I Write Sins Not Tragedies", although it did make the charts in five countries, peaking at its highest position, number 4, on the US Bubbling Under Hot 100 charts and being certified silver by the BPI.
+The third single, "Lying Is the Most Fun a Girl Can Have Without Taking Her Clothes Off" was released on August 7, and achieved similar success to "But It's Better If You Do", making the charts in four countries and was certified platinum by the RIAA and gold by both the BPI and the RMNZ respectively.
+The fourth and final single, "Build God, Then We'll Talk" was released on March 26, 2007.
+Although the song did not chart, the song was certified gold by the RIAA.
+Two other songs from the album, "Camisado", and "Time to Dance", were also certified gold by the RIAA, despite not being released as singles.